sencesco/MyBlog/_posts/2024-10-17-dog_breed_prediction.markdown

 ## Intro
-{{ site.tabc }} In this challenge, I developed a deep learning model to predict dog breeds from images.
+{{ site.tabc }} In this challenge, I using a deep learning model to predict dog breeds from images.
 This focuses on building a classifier that can predict 50 dog breeds classes using convolutional neural networks (CNNs).
 The actual dataset is 120 classes but for faster and computational limitations in training I decided to use 50 classes.
 And using <span class="post-content-link"><a href="https://www.ibm.com/topics/transfer-learning" target="_blank">transfer learning</a></span> with a pretrained model named's MobileNetV2 from Keras.
 I used <span class="post-content-link"><a href="https://www.kaggle.com/datasets/catherinehorng/dogbreedidfromcomp" target="_blank">Kaggle's Dog Breed Identification dataset</a></span> for this challenge, and the model was built using TensorFlow/Keras.

 <div id="notebook-content">
     https://raw.githubusercontent.com/sencesco/Artificial-Intelligence/refs/heads/main/Dog%20Breed%20Prediction%20(50%20class%20prediction)/Kaggle%20notebook%20Code/dog-breed-prediction.ipynb